DKFZ-ODCF/IndelCallingWorkflow/README.md

 * Version update to 2.4.3 ([Column bug](#column-bug))

-  - Bugfix: `platypusIndelAnnotation.sh` now checks output of annovar execution for error code != 0.
+  - Patch: Bugfix: `platypusIndelAnnotation.sh` now checks output of annovar execution for error code != 0.
 Without this the workflow will continue even if annovar throws an exception.

 * Version update to 2.4.2 ([Column bug](#column-bug))

-  - Fixed missed annotations due to unsorted VCF (sort multi-SNP after variant normalization; only TiNDA affected, but not significantly)
+  - Major: Fixed missed annotations due to unsorted VCF (sort multi-SNP after variant normalization; only TiNDA affected, but not significantly)
+   > Note that this is a bugfix that breaks backwards compatibility of the results.

 * Version update to 2.4.1 ([Column bug](#column-bug))